 But I do belong.
 So do you.
 We just need reminders.
 I believe meditation is one of those reminders.
 It reconnects us to our inherent sense of belonging.

 Even as a young person, I was drawn to explore the connections between creativity, community, and contemplative life.
 I have been studying Buddhism for over 25 years and received a BA from McGill University where I majored in Comparative Religious Studies (focusing on Hinduism and Buddhism) and minored in Women’s Studies.
-I have an MA in Media Studies from the New School where I focused on cultural studies and critical race theory.
+I have an MA in Media Studies from the New School where I focused on cultural studies and race.